 A pedestrian accident lawsuit needs to be filed in Placer County Superior Court within two years of the date of the accident.
 This two-year time limit is known as the statute of limitations and is extremely important to adhere to when pursuing damages through a personal injury claim.
 If you fail to file suit within two years, a judge could simply dismiss your case for being untimely filed.

-I’m Ed Smith, a Rocklin Pedestrian Accident Lawyer.
+I’m Ed Smith, a pedestrian accident attorney in Rocklin.
 If you or someone close to you has been hurt as a result of another person’s negligence, please call me today for free and friendly advice.
-I can be reached by phone at 916.921.6400 and online at AutoAccident.com.
+I can be reached by phone at 916.921.6400 or 800.404.5400 and online at AutoAccident.com.

-I have been serving the Rocklin and Greater California community for over 35 years, helping injured people and their families recover.
-See some reviews left by my clients on Avvo, Yelp and Google Plus.
+I have been serving the Rocklin and Greater California community since 1982, helping injured people and their families recover.

 I have been recognized by the Million Dollar Advocates Forum as a California member.
 This national association is reserved for injury lawyers who have achieved case verdicts and settlements in excess of one million dollars.